building-a-smart-home/smart-home-big-data-pipeline/README.md

 - Apache Spark: For data transformation, cleaning, and aggregation in real-time, ensuring the data is in a format ready for analytics and machine learning.

-- Power BI: For building interactive dashboards and visualizations, allowing users to monitor real-time data, trends, and insights from the smart home environment.

 - Python: The primary language for scripting, data processing, and machine learning model development.

 ## Project Setup